marcoow/rust_rest/README.md

 ### Setting up the database

 The server requires a database to run.
-By default it connects to `postgresql://rust_rest:rust_rest@localhost/rust_rest`.
+The connection string is read from the [`.env`](.env) file and defaults to `postgresql://rust_rest:rust_rest@localhost/rust_rest`.
 The repo contains a Docker setup for a PostgreSql database that will work with that connection string.
 Run via: